cnamejj/PyProc/README.md

 stats showing the number of connections each IP address seen was associated with.

+#### watch-net-connections

+Minor variation on the previous script.
+This one shows both UDP and TCP connections as well as a bit more information about each socket.

 #### show-active-timers

 The **show-active-timers** script pulls information from the